 Diet and Feeding

 For those who do not like the idea of feeding whole prey diets, there area few kibble diets that are made without grains added.
-Wysong (Epigen 90) and Marshall's (Ultimate Carnivore) make a grain and starch free diets that are beneficial for ferrets.
-We recommend and sell these diets at the hosptial.
+Wysong (Epigen 90) and Marshall's (Ultimate Carnivore) make grain and starch free diets that are beneficial for ferrets.
 Evo also has a grain free diet that is beneficial, but has had a few product recalls over the past few years.
 ZuPreem makes a Grain-Free Ferret Diet that is available through many local pet stores but may not be beneficial due to the starches in it.
-Many ferrets eating the ZuPreem diet appear to have more gum disease problems than other ferrets.

 Foods high in carbohydrates and fibers like fruits, bananas, sugary cereals, dairy products and vegetables should be avoided.
 These foods can have a negative effect on their digestive system and cause health problems.
 Use caution when offering store bought ferret treats since many of these are high in carbohydrates.
 Check the label before you buy!
 Small pieces of cooked chicken or fish can be offered as rewards.

-Dog food and cat food are NOT appropriate diets for ferrets and can cause health problems.
+Dog food is NOT appropriate diets for ferrets and can cause health problems.